Callistus25/alx-higher_level_programming/0x05-python-exceptions/README.md

 You are not allowed to use len()

 3. Integers division with debug
-Write a function that divides 2 integers and prints the result.
+	- [3-safe_print_division.py] :Write a function that divides 2 integers and prints the result.

 Prototype: def safe_print_division(a, b):
 You can assume that a and b are integers